openebs/openebs/k8s/demo/crunchy-postgres/README.md

 (1 row)
 ```

-Verify that the table content is replicated successfully
+Verify that the table content is replicated successfully.

 ### Step-5: Verify Database Write Restricted on Replica

-Attempt creation of a new table on the replica and verify the operation is unsuccessful.
+Attempt to create a new table on the replica, and verify that the creation is unsuccessful.

 ```
 test@Master:~$ psql -h 10.44.0.6 -U testuser postgres -c 'create table bar(id int)'